Eit-wc/WGJ82TV2/README.md

 4. You can spend your score to upgrade cooldown or maximum lighting.
 5. Blasted house may installed lighting rod.

-#Credit:
+# Credit:

--Nature pack from Kenney (https://www.kenney.nl/)
+- Nature pack from Kenney (https://www.kenney.nl/)

-#Software
+# Software

- -Unity3D 2018.3.4
+- Unity3D 2018.3.4